Google Chrome: Linux

-On Linux, Google Chrome/Chromium can store passwords in three ways: GNOME Keyring, KWallet or plain text.
+On Linux, Google Chrome/Chromium can store passwords in three ways: GNOME Keyring, KWallet, or plain text.
 Google Chrome/Chromium chooses which store to use automatically, based on the desktop environment in use.
 Passwords stored in GNOME Keyring or KWallet are encrypted on disk, and access to them is controlled by dedicated daemon software.
 Passwords stored in plain text are not encrypted.
 Because of this, when either GNOME Keyring or KWallet is in use, any unencrypted passwords that have been stored previously are automatically moved into the encrypted store.
 Support for using GNOME Keyring and KWallet was added in version 6, but using these (when available) was not made the default mode until version 12.

 macOS

 As of version 45, the Google Chrome password manager is no longer integrated with Keychain, since the interoperability goal is no longer possible.

 Security vulnerabilities

 No security vulnerabilities in Chrome were exploited in the three years of Pwn2Own from 2009 to 2011.
 At Pwn2Own 2012, Chrome was defeated by a French team who used zero day exploits in the version of Flash shipped with Chrome to take complete control of a fully patched 64-bit Windows 7 PC using a booby-trapped website that overcame Chrome's sandboxing.

 Chrome was compromised twice at the 2012 CanSecWest Pwnium.
 Google's official response to the exploits was delivered by Jason Kersey, who congratulated the researchers, noting "We also believe that both submissions are works of art and deserve wider sharing and recognition."
 Fixes for these vulnerabilities were deployed within 10 hours of the submission.

-A significant number of security vulnerabilities in Chrome occur in the Adobe Flash Player.
+A significant number of security vulnerabilities in Chrome occurred in the Adobe Flash Player.
 For example, the 2016 Pwn2Own successful attack on Chrome relied on four security vulnerabilities.
 Two of the vulnerabilities were in Flash, one was in Chrome, and one was in the Windows kernel.
 In 2016, Google announced that it was planning to phase out Flash Player in Chrome, starting in version 53.
-The first phase of the plan is to disable Flash for ads and "background analytics", with the ultimate goal of disabling it completely by the end of the year, except on specific sites that Google has deemed to be broken without it.
+The first phase of the plan was to disable Flash for ads and "background analytics", with the ultimate goal of disabling it completely by the end of the year, except on specific sites that Google has deemed to be broken without it.
 Flash would then be re-enabled with the exclusion of ads and background analytics on a site-by-site basis.

-Leaked documents published by WikiLeaks, codenamed Vault 7 and dated from 2013 to 2016, detail the capabilities of the CIA, such as the ability to compromise web browsers (including Google Chrome).
+Leaked documents from 2013 to 2016 codenamed Vault 7 detail the capabilities of the United States Central Intelligence Agency, such as the ability to compromise web browsers (including Google Chrome).